Economy of Iran: Agriculture, fishing, livestock and forestry

-Manufacturing
+The fishing industry in Iran is regulated by the Iran Fisheries Organization (Shilat), focusing on marine capture, aquaculture, and stock enhancement, with key operations in the Persian Gulf and Caspian Sea and major regional fishing hubs in Hormozgan and Chabahar.
+Exports bring in hundreds of millions of dollars, with tens of thousands of tons of seafood shipped out yearly.
+Illegal, unreported and unregulated fishing in the Persian Gulf is an acute problem.

+Animal husbandry in Iran accounts for around 30% of direct agricultural employment, featuring key sectors such as sheep, dairy and poultry production.
+It traces back thousands of years as a core pillar of the rural and tribal economy.
+The poultry industry is Iran's second-largest industry next to oil.
+In 2012, Iran's poultry industry produced approximately 2 billion birds.
+Poultry production has grown significantly over the past few decades, with output rising from 195,000 tons in 1978 to 2.1 million tons in 2012.

+Industrial and manufacturing

 Iran has a diversified and broad industrial base.
 In 1998, the United Nations classified Iran's economy as "semi-developed".

 Large-scale factory manufacturing began in the 1920s.
+With the help from the Soviet Union and the United States, Iran's domestic capabilities expanded to include heavy industries such as iron and steel, machinery tools, agricultural tractors, communications equipment, vehicles assembly and petrochemical products.
 During the Iran–Iraq War, Iraq bombed many of Iran's petrochemical plants, damaging the large oil refinery at Abadan bringing production to a halt.
 Reconstruction began in 1988 and production resumed in 1993.
 In spite of the war, many small factories sprang up to produce import-substitution goods and materials needed by the military.

 Iran's major manufactured products are petrochemicals, steel and copper products.
 Other important manufactures include automobiles, home and electric appliances, telecommunications equipment, cement and industrial machinery.
 Iran operates the largest operational population of industrial robots in West Asia.
 Other products include paper, rubber products, processed foods, leather products and pharmaceuticals.
 In 2000, textile mills, using domestic cotton and wool such as Tehran Patou and Iran Termeh employed around 400,000 people around Tehran, Isfahan and along the Caspian coast.